UKPLab/sentence-transformers/README.md

 model = SentenceTransformer("all-MiniLM-L6-v2")
 ````

-Then provide some sentences to the model.
+Then provide some texts to the model.

 ````python
 sentences = [